hotg-ai/rune/docs/whats-in-a-rune/index.md

 audio if necessary to provide the appropriate number of samples.

-There are several capabilities available, with their parameters and behaviour documented in more detail in the `runic-types` crate's API docs.
+There are several capabilities available, with their parameters and behaviour documented in more detail in the `rune-core` crate's API docs.
 The capabilities that are currently supported are:

 - `RAND` - Generate a buffer full of random data